rsokl/MyGrad/docs/source/operation.rst

 Writing Your Own Operations
 ***************************

 Let's write our own "multiply" operation.
+There are two components to doing this:
+ - Defining an operation class (a subclass of :class:`~mygrad.operation_base.Operation`)
+ - Writing a function that ultimately calls ``mygrad.execute_op(YourOp, ...)``

 .. code:: python

    import numpy as np

    import mygrad as mg
-   from mygrad import prepare_op
+   from mygrad import execute_op
    from mygrad.operation_base import Operation from mygrad.typing import ArrayLike